Ruwen-Yi/Curriculum-Mapping-Tool/Project-Management/Meeting-Agenda-and-Minutes/README.md

 For one client Meeting and at least one group meeting of each sprint.

-Remember to include informal lists of things to do, tasks etc.
+Remember to include informal lists of things to do, tasks etc at the end of Meeting Minutes.

 Example: